hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 The system is an interactive tool.
 The system is interactive since the user can interact with it.
 The content shown is not static but changes when the user interacts with the system.
 For example, when the user goes back in time by selecting different points in the message history, the system updates the state of the observed application accordingly.
 The system is a tool because it helps developing Elm applications but is not necessarily required.
 Since the system under analysis is not the Elm runtime environment but the debugger, we only analyze the debugging features.
 The debugger is a tool, since it is not necessary for using an application, development, or debugging.
 Nevertheless, the debugging tool is the component of the overall system which creates the liveness.
-Without the debugger, the Elm runtime environment does not provide liveness.
+Without the debugger, the Elm runtime environment does not provide the same level of immediacy.

 ---